SteveMcArthur/docpad-plugin-authentication/README.md

                         opts.profile.reason = "User not found"
                         done opts.profile
                 else
-                    #Huston - we have a problem
+                    #Houston - we have a problem
                     opts.profile.validUser = false
                     opts.profile.reason = "User not checked - couldn't get docpad reference" done opts.profile

             ###
             Middleware function to ensure user is authenticated.
-            This will be applied to any urls in the protectedUrls config option.
+            This will be applied to any url in the protectedUrls config option.
             In this default function, if the request is authenticated (typically via a persistent login session), the request will proceed.
 Otherwise, the user will be redirected to the login page.
 Substitute your own function (via docpad.config) that will perhaps do